State-College-Plone/WebServerAuth/README.txt

 Configuration

     WebServerAuth ships with sensible defaults, so you probably won't need to configure it at all.
-If, however, you do, first navigate to your WebServerAuth instance in the ZMI; it will be in '/acl_users' or '/your-plone-site/acl_users'.
-Click your WebServerAuth instance, then see one of the following sections:
+But if you do, first navigate to your WebServerAuth instance in the ZMI; it will be in '/your-plone-site/acl_users'.
+The configuration options are as follows:

+    Admit...

+        If you want to admit only a subset of the users your web server recognizes, select "Only users made within Plone", and use the *Users and Groups* page in *Site Setup* to create the users you want to admit.
+        Users you have not created will still be able to get past your web server's login prompt but will not be recognized by Plone.

+        To admit everybody your web server admits, leave "Any user the web server authenticates" selected.

     Strip domain names from usernames